 This image taken from a NASA satellite shows a swirling phytoplankton bloom off the coast of Norway.
 Collectively, phytoplankton produce more than 50% of the Earth's oxygen, making them one of the most important groups of organisms on our planet.
 They are the movers and shakers of our marine ecosystems, using nutrients and sunlight to transfer energy into food webs.
 Without them, there would be no krill, no fish, no penguins, no seals, no albatrosses nor whales.
 So in essence, phytoplankton drive life in the oceans.

-As a marine biologist, I have spent the last six years trying to better understand two forms of such life; macaroni and rockhopper penguins breeding on the sub-Antarctic Marion Island.
+As a marine biologist, I have spent the last eight years trying to better understand two forms of such life; macaroni and rockhopper penguins breeding on the sub-Antarctic Marion Island.

 Whitehead TO, Connan M, Ropert-Coudert Y, Ryan P (2017) Subtle but significant segregation in the feeding ecology of sympatric penguins during the critical pre-moult period.
 Marine Ecology Progress Series, 565:227-236 (LINK)